- ANTIOXIDANT SCIENCE

 As we said earlier, your cells generate their own energy, but what exactly is creating that energy?
 Inside your cells, you have tiny organelles called mitochondria.
 They are incredibly small (up to a 1000th of a millimeter), yet they are responsible for producing 90% of your body's energy.
 That's 90% of the energy you use every day, to get in a Monday workout, to remember to call your mom, to call your mom, to start writing that report you don't want to at 9pm, and to help your kids make it to bed without melting down (you or them!).
 The more energy a part of your body needs to function – for example, your heart, muscles, or brain – the more mitochondria its cells have, to meet those high energy demands.

-As if that’s not a big enough job, your mitochondria also aid your cell growth, survival and death, help generate hormones, assist in calcium storage for cell signaling and have their own unique DNA to help them perform their specialized functions.
+As if that's not a big enough job, your mitochondria also aid your cell growth, survival, and cell death, help generate hormones, assist in calcium storage for cell signaling, and have their own unique DNA to help them perform their specialized functions.

 What is cell stress?

 When your mitochondria generate energy for you to function, they also create a by-product called free radicals, a bit like exhaust from a car engine.
-Free radicals aren’t all bad, they do have some important jobs, but if too many of them build up it can cause the cells to become damaged.
+Free radicals aren't all bad, they do have some important jobs, but if too many of them build up it can cause the cells to become damaged.
 This is the main cause of cell stress in the body (other causes include environmental stressors, some infections, and physical damage).
-Once this happens, your cells spend precious energy and time firefighting damage and less doing all those important jobs your body needs them to do.
+Once this happens, your cells spend precious energy and time firefighting damage, or putting into action a cellular stress response, and less doing all those important jobs your body needs them to do.